adamkelker/osticket-prereqs/README.md

 </p>
 <p>

-  Some extensions are not enabled on the osTicket browser.
+  By default, some extensions are not enabled on the osTicket browser.

 <p>
 <img src="https://imgur.com/eJIsGTn.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>